trxe/notes-blog/content/operating-system/11_File_System_Implementations.md

 ![Path of access](/notes-blog/assets/img/os/fatacc.png)

-To search for an empty block, you have to do a linear pass through the whole file to find `FREE` blocks.
+To search for an empty block, you have to do a linear pass through the whole FAT to find `FREE` blocks.

 | Boot          | FAT                           | FAT dup. | Root dir.      | Data blocks                |
 | ------------- | ----------------------------- | -------- | -------------- | -------------------------- |